Breasts that are small or uneven can affect your confidence and cause you to feel unhappy with your figure.

 Another option is to use rice in a baggy placed carefully into your sports bra.
 This is an easy at home way to try to measure the volume that might be used to achieve the best result.

-Dr. Bendor-Samuel will personally help to size you using a selection of sizers and bras at the Landings Surgical Centre.
+Dr. Bendor-Samuel will personally help to size you using a selection of sizers and bras at the Landings Surgical Centre in Halifax, which draws patients from Prince Edward Island and other areas.
 He will also use the latest software so you can preview your results.
 You will love this final step in implant selection.

 What to Expect: The Procedure & Recovery